tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### 11. Student Do: Blockchain Sentiment (20 min)

 In this activity, students will use VADER to score the sentiment of news titles and text to verify whether they have the same sentiment.
-This activity includes a facilitated discussion in the last four to five minutes to talk about students' findings.
+This last few minutes of this activity consists of a facilitated discussion to discuss students' findings.

 **Instructions:**